dcdpr/jp/docs/configuration.md

 but can be added manually by editing the conversation metadata file in `<workspace path>/.jp/conversations/<conversation id>/metadata.json`.

-This means that if you start a new conversation with `jp query --new --model
-<provider>/<model>`, the same model will be re-used for every turn in the
-conversation, unless a new model is specified using CLI arguments, or when the conversation metadata is manually edited.
+This means the following command will re-use the same model for every turn in the conversation: `jp query --new --model <provider>/<model>`, unless a new model is specified using CLI arguments, or when the conversation metadata is manually edited.

 ### Configuration Options Or Files Loaded Via `--cfg`